Some stunning highlights to come out of the comprehensive 2020 ICF Global Coaching Study

 - More and more people are inclined towards hiring a coach, with over 95% clients (both individuals & companies) satisfied with their post-coaching results

-- Life coaching is the second fastest growing industry globally with an estimated yearly growth of 6.7%
+- Life coaching statistics state that it is the second fastest growing industry globally with an estimated yearly growth of 6.7%

 - In fact, even the post-Covid life coaching business trends project healthy growth figures of 5.4 %